earljay-caoile-401-advanced-javascript/simple-api/README.md

 Type the following into the Terminal or Git Bash: `node server.js`

 Routes work off the following URL: `http://localhost:3000/api/v1`

 - i.e.: get route for categories is `http://localhost:3000/api/v1/categories`
 - get route for individual category is the whole get route plus category ID: i.e. `http://localhost:3000/categories/api/v1/1`

-Check that the server is working properly by verifying with this [React application](https://w638oyk7o8.csb.app/)

-- In the form at the top of the page, enter the URL to your API Server
-- This server is configured to use the routes noted in the first lab requirement
-- If your server is working, this app will show your API Data!

 ### Endpoints (both original and stretch goal)